 - After the 2.5 hours, add the chopped chocolate to the hot caramel, stir to melt it and then add the chopped butter and keep stirring

 - On a low heat, continue to cook for another 2-3 minutes with stirring continually and then, that's it - you've made the filling

-- Place the wafers into a tray.
-I always put the wafers in a baking tray, so I don’t make lots of mess.
+- Place one wafer into a tray.
+I always put the wafers in a baking tray, so I don't make lots of mess

-- Coat each piece of the wafer with about 6-7 tablespoons of the sauce, spread evenly all over and cover with another piece of wafer
+- Coat the wafer with about 10 tablespoons of the sauce, spread evenly all over and cover with another piece of wafer

 - They go deliciously well with a cup of coffee, tea or a glass of milk